tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 ```

 However, you couldn't easily provide your own custom response parts. `axum` had to
-specifically allow `HeaderMap` to be included in responses and you couldn't
+specifically allow `HeaderMap` to be included in responses, and you couldn't
 extend this system with your own types.

 The new `IntoResponseParts` trait fixes that!

-For example, we can add our own `SetHeader` type for setting a single header and
+For example, we can add our own `SetHeader` type for setting a single header, and
 implement `IntoResponseParts` for it.

 ```rust